andrewjw/site/_posts/2010-03-08-save-bbc-6-music.md

 - bbc
 permalink: "/2010/03/08/save-bbc-6-music/"
 ---
-I've been a regular listener to <a href="http://www.bbc.co.uk/6music">6music</a> since about six months after it launched.
+I've been a regular listener to [6music](http://www.bbc.co.uk/6music) since about six months after it launched.
 Below is the email I've sent to the public consultation on the future of the station, as it has been proposed that the station be closed to save money which can be spent on making other programs.